ajdiha2/ajdiha2.github.io/_posts/messages-breakpoints-in-x64dbg/2025-02-24-messages-breakpoints-in-x64dbg.md

 > The system sends a message to a window procedure with a set of four parameters: a window handle, a message identifier, and two values called message parameters.
 The window handle identifies the window for which the message is intended.
 The system uses it to determine which window procedure should receive the message.

 > A message identifier is a named constant that identifies the purpose of a message.
-When a window procedure receives a message, it uses a message identifier to determine how to process the message.
-(2)
+When a window procedure receives a message, it uses a message identifier to determine how to process the message. <sup id="two">[[2]](#two-ref)</sup>

 # Window Procedures